biblioset

 There is no expectation that a system will present all of the

-or that they will be
+fields in a biblioset or that they will be

 displayed in the order in which they occur.

-Correct formatting of biblioset
+Correct formatting of bibliosets is an

 interchange issue.
 See Appendix D, Interchanging DocBook Documents.